The Bad Beginning: Critical reception

 In 2012, School Library Journal named The Bad Beginning the 48th best children's novel.
 Kirkus Reviews noted the uncomfortably macabre tone of the novel, warning that because "the Baudelaire children are truly sympathetic characters", the novel is "not for the squeamish".
 Catherine Pelosi of Kids' Book Review responded positively to The Bad Beginning, describing it as "exciting, humorous and appropriately dark".

 Special editions

 The Bad Beginning: Rare Edition

 The Bad Beginning: Rare Edition (ISBN 9780060518288) was published by HarperCollins on September 23, 2003.
-In addition to a box, new cover, and additional illustrations, this edition contains a fourteenth chapter filled with author's notes, many of which foreshadow later events in the series or provide excessively detailed information about the events in The Bad Beginning itself.
+In addition to a brown slipcase showcasing the original cover, a redesigned book cover with green eye-patterns throughout, additional illustrations, and a stand-up cardboard portrait of the Marvelous Marriage cast specially illustrated for this edition by Brett Helquist, this edition also contains a fourteenth chapter filled with author's notes, many of which foreshadow later events in the series or provide excessively detailed information about the events in The Bad Beginning itself.

+A re-release of The Bad Beginning: Rare Edition (ISBN 9780062847232) was published by HarperCollins as a Barnes and Noble Exclusive Edition in 2017.
+It contains all additional material apart from the portrait of the characters from The Marvelous Marriage cast, and is contained within a dark blue slipcase which sets it apart from the first Rare Edition published in 2003.

+An ebook version dubbed the Rare Edition Enhanced (ISBN 9780062188090) published in 2012 is available for purchase on limited platforms including Barnes and Noble.

 The Bad Beginning; or, Orphans!

 The Bad Beginning; or, Orphans! is a paperback edition of The Bad Beginning designed to mimic a Victorian penny dreadful.
 It was released on May 8, 2007.
 The book features a new full-color cover, seven new illustrations, and the first part of a serial supplement entitled The Cornucopian Cavalcade, which in this edition includes the first of 13-part comic entitled The Spoily Brats along with a page of Victorian-era false advertisements, both produced by Michael Kupperman; an advice column written by Lemony Snicket along with a page listing every entry in A Series of Unfortunate Events (some of which are fictional); the first part of a story entitled Q: A Psychic pstory of the psupernatural by Stephen Leacock.